 - Program reports: These include the preliminary, mid-year, and final reports.

-- Expense reports: These must be submitted in order for you to reconcile advances and/or to get reimbursed for your approved expenses.
+- Expense reports: These must be submitted in order to receive reimbursement for Program Activities Allowance or other reimbursable expenses.

-- access and download program administrative documents such as expense report templates, Highlight forms, pre-departure orientation instructions and information, etc. (these can always be found in the current Fellow Admin Group under “Documents”);
+- access and download program administrative documents such as expense report templates, Highlight forms, pre-departure orientation instructions and information, etc. (these can always be found in the Participant Documents section);

 - share resources, ideas, best practices, photos, events, and experiences from fellowships around the world;